 Unless you are working in retail, most salespeople consider the holiday season to be a slow sales time.
 And for good reason.
-Many key decision makers are taking a long holiday break.
-Some companies will close down between Christmas Day through New Year’s Day.
+Many key decision-makers are taking a long holiday break.
+Some companies will close down from Christmas Day through New Year’s Day.
 And even if you are making a lot of sales calls, you are being told to “call back next year.”

 But don’t be fooled.

 1).
-Key Decision Makers may be working – Not all decision makers are taking a long holiday break.
-For some, the last couple weeks of December may be a quiet time for them to work.
+Key Decision Makers may be working – Not all decision-makers are taking a long holiday break.
+For some, the last couple of weeks of December may be a quiet time for them to work.
 They assume that most salespeople are not going to call them, so they give their receptionist time off.
-Without the gatekeeper present, this is your chance to catch the decision maker off guard.
-Lonely and perhaps eager to speak with someone, the decision maker may actually take your call and engage in a good constructive conversation that could yield an order.
+Without the gatekeeper present, this is your chance to catch the decision-maker off guard.
+Lonely and perhaps eager to speak with someone, the decision-maker may actually take your call and engage in a good constructive conversation that could yield an order.

 4).
 Build up your prospect list– OK, maybe you are in one of those industries where historically many of your clients are not going to be available during the holidays.
 So what are you going to do?
 Drink all the eggnog, pig out on all the Christmas cookies, and feel sorry for yourself?
 Hell no. Start building up your prospect list.
 Do some research and start uncovering some hidden gems that you didn’t see before.
 While you may be riding the gravy train receiving inbound leads, not all prospects are going to call you.
 Track them down, enter them in your CRM (Customer relationship management), do some research on them, and make plans to call them early next year.

 5).
 Brush up – Now is the time to brush up on your product knowledge.
 Maybe read some industry newsletters or learn more about what your competitors are doing that could impact your sales.
 Sure, kick back and watch some classic Christmas movies, but don’t forget to read some classic sales books too.